-had become an effective tool for solving many problems, among that are Ordinary Differential Equations, ODEs and Partial Differential Equations, PDEs.
+Meanwhile in numerical analysis, wavelet based algorithms have become an important tools because of the properties of localization.
+One of the popular families of wavelet is Haar wavelets.
+Due to its simplicity, Haar wavelets had become an effective tool for solving many problems, among that are Ordinary Differential Equations, ODEs and Partial Differential Equations, PDEs.
 In these works, the operator or matrix representation is expanded in a wavelet basis.
 Sometime, the works for writing up the operational matrices are quite tedious especially when ones intend to perform the calculation in high resolution.
 This will discourage the beginner to study how wavelet basis can be applied to solve differential equations, especially when in the works of encouraging the study of wavelets in undergraduate level which were done in [5-7].

 In solving ordinary differential equations by using Haar wavelet related method, Chen and Hsiao [8-9] had derived an operational matrix of integration based on Haar wavelet.
 Lepik [10] had solved higher order as well as nonlinear ODEs by using Haar wavelet method.
 There are discussions by other researchers [11-13].
 We are not going to compare with these distinguish scholars, but intend to come out with a simple procedure to solve ordinary differential equations which make use of the power of wavelets.
-With this, we hope that even for an undergraduate student can also perform the numerical calculation by using wavelets as a tool in order to solve ordinary differential equation problems without using any complicated algorithm but sufficient with the help of computer algebra system or Excel.
+With this, we hope that even for an undergraduate student can also perform the numerical calculation by using wavelets as a tool in order to solve ordinary differential equation going any complicated algorithm but sufficient with the help of computer algebra system or Excel.
 With this, it is hoped that it will encourage the study of wavelet in undergraduate level.